Ghana Academy of Film and Television Arts: Electoral College

 This is the body responsible for electing the various executive positions and any other elections stipulated in the constitution of GAFTA.

-GAFTA Membership
+Membership

 Membership of GAFTA is not open to individual professionals in the motion picture industry but obtained by belonging to any professional guild or association under GAFTA.
 Membership of the Academy shall also be in the following categories; Council of Elders, Fellows, Corporate members, Honorary members, Associates, Affiliates and Students.

 Council of Elders

 This consists of the founding members of GAFTA and persons who, in the opinion of the Governing Board, have contributed immensely, financially or otherwise, to the development of the Academy.

 Fellows

 Fellowship of the Academy may be conferred by two-thirds (2/3) majority of the Governing Board on individuals or corporate members who in its opinion have distinguished themselves in any of the creative branches of the motion picture industry for a period of not less than ten years.